 - Your brand’s style and messaging

 However, there are a few important elements that your influencer brief MUST include, and we will outline them for you below.
-You can also use our Campaign Brief Template to help you put together a thorough influencer brief.
+You can also use our Influencer Brief Template to help you put together a thorough influencer brief.

 What should my influencer brief contain – 6 must-haves!

 1. Your company bio